-We have audited the financial statements of the Police and Crime Commissioner for the West Midlands (the "Police and Crime Commissioner") for the year ended 31 March 2017 under the Local Audit and Accountability Act 2014 (the "Act").
-The financial statements comprise the Group and PCC Comprehensive Income and Expenditure Statements 2016/17, the Group and PCC Movement in Reserves Statements 2016/17, the Group and PCC Balance Sheet 2016/17, the Group and PCC Cash Flow Statement 2016/17, the related notes to the accounts (including the Appendix: Restatement of the Comprehensive Income and Expenditure Statement) and the Police Pension Fund financial statements of West Midlands Police comprising the Police Pension Fund Account, the Net Assets Statement, and the related notes 1 to 5.
-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2016/17.
+We have audited the financial statements of the Police and Crime Commissioner for the West Midlands (the 'Police and Crime Commissioner') and its subsidiary the Chief Constable (the 'group') for the year ended 31 March 2018.
+The financial statements comprise the Group Comprehensive Income and Expenditure Statement, the PCC Comprehensive Income and Expenditure Statement, the Group Movement in Reserves Statement, the Group and PCC Balance Sheet, the Group and PCC Cash Flow Statement and notes to the financial statements, including a summary of significant accounting policies, and include the police pension fund financial statements of West Midlands Police comprising the Police Pension Fund Account, the Net Assets Statement and the notes to the Police Pension Fund Account financial statements.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC code of practice on local authority accounting in the United Kingdom 2017/18.